Lokesh777/Lokesh777/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3>
-    <i>- I'm a Full-Stack-web-Developer skilled in Tech stack and focuses on writing clean, elegant and efficient code.</i>
+    <i>- I'm a Full-Stack-web-Developer skilled in Tech stack and focused on writing clean, elegant, efficient code.</i>
 </h3>

 <!----------------------------------- Profile View Section ------------------------------------>